The-Hybrid-Atelier/siloseam/tool/README.md

 bundle install
 rails server
 ```
+Open a web browser (we recommend Chrome) and point it to:
+`localhost:3000`

 ## How to Use the Tool
 Check out our instructable and YouTube video going through the process.